FindMySchool LogoFindMySchool

 Best suited to families who actively want a Steiner approach, value creativity and practical learning, and are comfortable engaging with a school whose outcomes look different across phases.
 Families should pay particular attention to Key Stage 2 attainment, transition between early years and lower school, and the practicalities of moving on at 16.

 The most recent graded inspection judged the school Good overall, with Outstanding grades for behaviour and attitudes, personal development, and early years provision.
-Secondary progress measures are strong, but Key Stage 2 attainment in the latest dataset is low, so quality looks different across phases.
+Secondary progress measures are strong, but Key Stage 2 attainment is low, so quality looks different across phases.

 Nursery provision is available.
 Specific nursery fee amounts should be confirmed directly with the school, and eligible families may be able to use government-funded hours depending on age and circumstances.